videojs/http-streaming/README.md

 Drop by our slack channel (#playback) on the [Video.js slack][slack-link].

 ## Getting Started
-Get a copy of [videojs-http-streaming](#installation) and include it in your page along with video.js:
+This library is included in video.js 7 by default, if you are using an older version of video.js then get a copy of [videojs-http-streaming](#installation) and include it in your page along with video.js:

 ```html
 <video-js id=vid1 width=600 height=300 class="vjs-default-skin" controls>